Goddards House and Garden: House

 Goddards was the last major project of Walter Brierley who died in 1926 whilst the house was still under construction.
-His own home (the Grade II* listed Bishopsbarns) in St George's Place, York, was in the same street that Noel and Kathleen Terry lived in and 1 km from Goddards.
+His own home (the Grade II*-listed Bishopsbarns) on St George's Place, York, was on the same street that Noel and Kathleen Terry lived in and 1 km from Goddards.
 One of the notable architectural features of the house is the vaulted ceiling in the drawing room which is similar to Brierley's own home with the plasterwork in both houses attributed to George Bankart, probably George P Bankart in both cases, rather than his son George E Bankart, with whom he wrote books about the craft.
-The National Heritage List for England describes Goddards as “the finest surviving example of the work of Walter Brierley, the Lutyens of the north”, and it still retains many of the original fixtures including its Arts and Crafts wallpapers and panelling and the staircase with its oak carving.
+The National Heritage List for England describes Goddards as "the finest surviving example of the work of Walter Brierley, the Lutyens of the north", and it still retains many of the original fixtures including its Arts and Crafts wallpapers and panelling and the staircase with its oak carving.

 The exterior of the house features handmade locally produced bricks arranged in geometric patterns and decorative chimney stacks typical of a Brierley building.
 Goddards was built by William Anelay whose initial estimate for the project, including the carriage entrance, was £25,980, however the work suffered a number of delays and was not finished until after the family had moved into the house.
 Copies of the original plans are displayed in the house.